Contemplative Care Training….Cause to Pause

 - Full participation in initial training is expected.

 - Viewing caregiving as part of personal contemplative practice is important.
 This program includes the opportunity for support in developing and maintaining such practice through access to ongoing Willow Farm programs (meditation retreats, etc.).
-Discounts will available for these program.

 Kathy Gambino is a RN who has specialized in the area of home care and hospice for the last 10 years.
 She has served in both nursing and administrative roles as Case Manager, Admissions Coordinator, Patient Care Coordinator, and Quality Assurance Coordinator.
 Kathy recently completed her Master of Divinity degree at Naropa University with a concentration in inter-faith chaplaincy.
 She is currently working as a Spiritual Care Coordinator with Suncrest Hospice in the Longmont area.
 She holds certifications in Contemplative End-of-Life Care and Level 1 Meditation Teacher Training, and has taught meditation classes at Longmont United Hospital and the Longmont Senior Center.